electric-eloquence/fepper-npm/README.md

 features.

 ### <a id="upfront-and-onscreen"></a>Upfront and Onscreen
-Using this NPM decoupled from a full Fepper project requires compiling the UI. manually.
-Use the following code as a template for manual implementation:
+Using this NPM decoupled from a full Fepper project requires manually compiling the UI.
+Use the following code as a template for manual compilation:

 ```
 patternlab.compileUi()